 There are seven National Nature Reserves located in Essex; none of these are in Braintree District.
-Braintree District has a total of six Local Nature Reserves at: Bocking Blackwater; Brickfields / Long Meadow, Earls Colne; Brockwell Meadows, Kelvedon; Colne Valley (dismantled Railway); Cuckoo Wood, Great Notley; Whetmead, Witham.
-There is a further LNR located on the border between Essex and Suffolk northern border at Rodbridge Picnic Site, Borley, which is part of the Suffolk County Council LNR at Rodbridge.
+Braintree District has a total of seven Local Nature Reserves at: Bocking Blackwater; Brickfields / Long Meadow, Earls Colne; Brockwell Meadows, Kelvedon; Colne Valley (dismantled Railway); Cuckoo Wood, Great Notley; Sandpits, Gosfield; Whetmead, Witham.
+There are three further LNRs located on the border between Essex and Suffolk; Rodbridge Picnic Site, Borley; The Railway Walks from Sudbury to Long Melford where the former railway crosses through Borley parish and the Haverhill Railway Walks on the border of Sturmer parish, all three are part of the Suffolk County Council LNR.